Neuschwanstein Castle in southwestern Germany

 Now for something completely different!

-I initially lived in a small flat in Ehningen, a town just south of BΓΆblingen, which was, in turn, just south of the major city of Stuttgart.
-I later moved to BΓΆblingen itself.
-BΓΆblingen was next to Sindelfingen, home to a huge Mercedes-Benz factory.
-I lived at the bottom of the stairs from the church and Marktplatz – the center of town where the local farmers’ markets would sell their wares.
+Initially, I resided in a modest apartment in Ehningen, a town situated just south of BΓΆblingen.
+BΓΆblingen, in turn, was situated south of the major city of Stuttgart.
+Later, I moved to BΓΆblingen itself.
+BΓΆblingen was situated next to Sindelfingen, which was home to a massive Mercedes-Benz factory.
+I occupied the bottom floor of the stairs leading to the church and Marktplatz, the heart of town where local farmers sold their produce.

-For the first year and a half, I worked in the Engineering Systems Group’s European Marketing Center, supporting our sales teams in Scandinavia and southern Europe.
-I would try to arrange any travel to include a weekend so I could stay and visit wherever I was.
-I made it to every country in Western Europe except Portugal and Ireland during my time there.
+For the first year and a half, I worked in the Engineering Systems Groupβs European Marketing Center, supporting our sales teams in Scandinavia and southern Europe.
+To make the most of my time, I ensured that any travel trips included weekends, allowing me to extend my stay and explore the local attractions.
+During my tenure, I managed to visit every country in Western Europe, except for Portugal and Ireland.

-I had a company car – a BMW 324d (diesel) – that I spent other weekends traveling in southern Germany.
-I spent a lot of time in England – the second summer I was there, I took a two-week car trip around England, Scotland, and Wales.
-A short drive south, Switzerland was a favorite spot to take visitors.
+I had a company car, a BMW 324d diesel, that I used to travel in southern Germany during other weekends.
+I spent a significant amount of time in England.
+During my second summer there, I embarked on a two-week car trip that encompassed England, Scotland, and Wales.
+A short drive south, Switzerland became a popular destination for visitors.

 I worked with Rik, who supported Germany, France, and England, and spent a lot of time with him and his wife, Debbie.
-I did the same with Barry, his wife Diane, Bob, and his wife Linda, who were also from Lake Stevens.
-Another family, Jan & Jerry Watkins, and their two boys, Joel and Jon, were from Fort Collins.
-We all went out, made trips, and celebrated American, British, and German holidays together.
+I did the same with Barry and his wife Diane, as well as Bob and his wife Linda, who were also from Lake Stevens.
+Another family, Jan and Jerry Watkins, along with their two sons, Joel and Jon, hailed from Fort Collins.
+We all spent time together, embarked on trips, and celebrated various holidays, including American, British, and German ones.

-I took every chance I could to return to the US and spend time with my family.
-Rick and I made two dive trips to Belize and Bonaire (we also went to Honduras before I moved to Germany).
-My parents visited twice, and Rick and Dave, with Dave’s wife Lisa and my two-year-old nephew Adam, visited the second Summer I was there.
-After a year and a half, I moved to the division that made the CAD software and extended my stay another year.
+I made every effort to return to the US and spend quality time with my family.
+Rick and I embarked on two thrilling dive trips to Belize and Bonaire (we also visited Honduras before relocating to Germany).
+My parents visited twice, and Rick, Dave, Daveβs wife Lisa, and my two-year-old nephew Adam visited the second summer I was there.
+After a year and a half, I moved to the division responsible for developing the CAD software and extended my stay by another year.

-Spending time with my family, I started to regret moving away from the environment I had grown up in.
-This is despite my earlier desire to get as far away from it as possible when I moved out west.
-My brother Rick had bought a house a couple of years earlier and was now looking for something on the water.
-I ended up buying his house in 1989 with the idea I would rent it out until I found a way to get back to Florida.
+Spending time with my family made me realize how much I regretted moving away from the place I had grown up in.
+This was despite my initial desire to get as far away from it as possible when I moved out west.
+A couple of years earlier, my brother Rick had bought a house and was now looking for something on the water.
+In 1989, I ended up buying his house with the plan to rent it out until I found a way to return to Florida.

-While living in Germany, my home division in Lake Stevens relocated to Fort Collins, Colorado, to be closer to the groups that designed the computers the software ran on.
-I sold my home in Mukilteo as soon as the relocation was announced.
-Instead of returning to Washington, I would move to Colorado.
-I had been there on several business trips and was looking forward to moving there.
-Anything to get out of Seattle or northern Europe’s cold, dreary weather!
+While residing in Germany, my home division in Lake Stevens relocated to Fort Collins, Colorado, to be nearer to the teams responsible for designing the computers that the software ran on.
+Consequently, I promptly sold my home in Mukilteo as soon as the relocation announcement was made.
+Instead of returning to Washington, I decided to relocate to Colorado.
+I had previously visited the state on several business trips and was eagerly anticipating my move.
+Escaping the dreary weather of Seattle and northern Europe was a major draw for me.
+Additionally, I was really getting into skiing and looked forward to doing a lot of that.

 Colorado